Chris Bosh: Leader of the division champions (2006–2007)

 Despite a major off-season revamp of the Raptors roster—including the departure of good friends Mike James and Charlie Villanueva—Bosh officially signed a three-year contract extension with a player option for a fourth year on July 14, 2006.
-The deal was reportedly worth US$65 million over four years.
-Upon signing the contract, Bosh said "I think the future is very positive for the franchise... change was needed... we have a lot of guys who just want to win and are willing to work hard."
+The deal was reportedly worth $65 million over four years.
+Upon signing the contract, Bosh said, "I think the future is very positive for the franchise... change was needed... we have a lot of guys who just want to win and are willing to work hard."
 During the same press conference, Bosh also announced a donation of $1 million to a Toronto charity, known as Community Legacy Programs.

 After a rocky start to the Raptors' 2006–07 campaign, the Raptors managed to surpass the .500 mark as the All-Star break approached.
 Bosh's play and leadership were pivotal to this run and as an increasing recognition of his abilities.
 On January 25, 2007, Bosh was named an All-Star starter for the East in the 2007 NBA All-Star Game.
 He received the second highest number of votes among all Eastern Conference forwards.
 This was Bosh's first All-Star start and second overall All-Star appearance, having averaged over 22 points and 11 rebounds in the first half of the season.
 On January 31, 2007, in a game against the Washington Wizards, Bosh scored a 65 ft buzzer-beating shot to end the third quarter.
 He shot 15-of-15 after missing his first four shots.
 Bosh's in-form streak enabled him to be selected Eastern Conference Player of the Month for January 2007.
 He had averaged 25.4 points and 9.1 rebounds while leading the Raptors to a 10–5 record in that month.
 On February 7, 2007, Bosh's career-high 41 points prompted the home fans to chant "MVP"—an unprecedented event in the Air Canada Centre.
 Two days later, Bosh collected 29 points and 11 rebounds against the Los Angeles Lakers, shooting 10-of-10 in the second half.